hmslima/sambahsacompletegrammar/sambahsa.md

 **3**^**rd**^** person singular:** -a

-Per this termination you can make a negative imperative with the prohibitive adverb “mae” {may}.
+Per this ending you can make a negative imperative with the prohibitive adverb “mae” {may}.

 **Mae kaupas {may kAopas} –** “Don’t buy!” or “Thou shalt not buy!